 On signing, Andrade said: “It is good to be back.
 I have been here before, now I am back to finish the job”.
 Been here before?
 That he had.
 It was actually the start of his third stint with Boro’.
 He first arrived on loan at the start of October 2013 from QPR on loan.
 And he returned in 2015 for a second stab at things.
 In all, he came back in August 2021 with 35 Boro’ outings to his name.
 Most, however, were off the subs bench at an earlier stage of his career.
 Things carried on in that vein in his third spell with us too.
 His impact was limited, his attitude questioned.

-Andrade was originally born in Portugal but made the move to QPR at a relatively young age; 13 years old was the age at which he entered the West London club’s academy system.
-That system saw him adapt to be able to play in a number of other positions alongside his favoured role on the wing – much to the delight of then-QPR boss Neil Warnock.
+Born in Portugal, Andrade made the move to QPR at a relatively young age; 13-years-old being the age at which he entered the West London club’s academy system.
+That system would see him adapt to play in a number of other positions alongside his favoured role on the wing.
+It was much to the delight of then-boss Neil Warnock.
 His QPR debut came against Preston North End in November 2010, and his Premier League debut in August 2011.

 There were also loan spells at Aldershot Town and Wycombe Wanderers to provide yet further Football League experience.
 It was with Lincoln City where he really came of age, however; part of the Imps side that won the 2018-9 League Two title.
 From Sincil Bank, he moved to Salford City in January 2020.
 Oh, he also spent some time at Woking.
 But why would we remind him of that.
 No-one likes to go to Woking if they can avoid it.